SSJ0406/Exploring-Mental-Health-AI/README.md

 # 🧠 Exploring Mental Health

 ## 📋 Overview
 This project was part of the Kaggle Playground Series (S4E11) competition.
-The goal was to predict the presence of depression in individuals using a dataset with mixed numerical and categorical features.
-The analysis involved data preprocessing, feature engineering, and the implementation of various machine learning models.
+The objective was to predict depression among individuals using a dataset that includes both numerical and categorical features.
+The analysis involved:

+- **Data Preprocessing:** Handling outliers, missing values, and normalizing categorical data.
+- **Feature Engineering:** Exploring numerical and categorical variables to maximize model performance.
+- **Model Training:** Implementing machine learning models with techniques to address class imbalance.
+- **Visualization:** Detailed exploration of distributions, correlations, and outliers for actionable insights.

 ---